 - Create a sense of urgency (implying that we were going to get financing within 90 days with or without them)

 A lot of entrepreneurs like to think that business plans are no longer totally necessary – that they’re “old school.”

-Because we at Growthink have been helping entrepreneurs raise venture capital since the 1990s, we remember the days when some start-ups got funded solely based on your business plan alone.
-We realize that those times are gone, and that investors are much, much more rigorous these days.
+Because we at Growthink have been helping entrepreneurs raise venture capital since the 1990s, we remember the days when some startup companies got funded solely based on your business plan alone.
+We realize that those times are gone and that venture investors are much, much more rigorous these days.